Actualizado Reviewed

 Selection of Antiretroviral Drugs During Pregnancy

-Individual-level factors include potential drug interactions with other medications; results of resistance testing and the patient’s prior exposure to ARV drugs; comorbidities; ability of the patient to tolerate and adhere to a regimen; and convenience and individual preference, including a pregnant individual’s preferences for balancing known and unknown risks and benefits.
+Individual-level factors, if applicable, should be considered when selecting ARVs.
+Factors to consider include potential ARV drug interactions with other medications; results of resistance testing and prior exposure to ARV drugs; comorbidities; ability of the patient to tolerate and adhere to a regimen; and convenience and individual preference.
+A preference for antiretroviral therapy (ART) during pregnancy may require balancing known and unknown risks and benefits.
+This section provides an overview of the key clinical and PK issues that are relevant to the selection of specific ARV drugs for use in pregnancy.

 The sections that follow focus on the benefits of ART and recommendations for the use of ARV drugs in specific scenarios: